 - 1. Retention of the Griffin Centre and ground floor facade, roof line and active frontage.
-Additional shop top housing above. - 2.
+Identify as a heritage item. - 2.
 A new park/green space - 3.
-Extension of the curved facade of the Griffin Centre to reinforce The Postern. - 4.
+Extension of the curved facade of the Griffin Centre to reinforce The Postern, maximum height of 3 storeys. - 4.
 Pedestrian links through to the Quadrangle site. - 5.
-Mature boundary trees retained - A new plaza as part of the Quadrangle development with good solar access and views south through the tree tops. - 7.
-Up to 5 storeys with shop top housing at the Quadrangle site
+Mature boundary trees retained - 6.
+A new plaza as part of the Quadrangle development with good solar access. - Shop top housing on the Quadrangle site, 4 storeys on Eastern Valley Way and up to 3 storeys above Edinburgh Road. - Up to 3 storeys with shop top housing whilst maintaining small scale shop fronts to Edinburgh Road.

-- 8. Up to 3 storeys with shop top housing whilst maintaining small scale shop fronts to Edinburgh Road. - Retain surface car parking - 10.
-Accommodate RMS intersection improvements - 11.
-Opportunity for kerb blisters to improve mid-block crossing amenity - 12.
-Threshold and kerb blister treatments to improve pedestrian amenity - 13.
-Potential for terrace/row housing with laneway access - 14.
-Potential access to Quadrangle basement - 15.
-Potential for a new left-out (or service) access from the Quadrangle.
+- 9. Retain surface car parking - 10.
+Opportunity for kerb blisters to improve mid-block crossing amenity - 11.
+Threshold and kerb blister treatments to improve pedestrian amenity - 12.
+Rooftop garden - 13.
+Potential access to Quadrangle basement - 14.
+Potential for a new left-out (or service) access from the Quadrangle. - 15.
+Create a green entry point at the intersection of Eastern Valley Way and Edinburgh Road.